NTV7

-NTV7 is a Malaysian free-to-air channel owned by Media Prima Berhad.
-The network focused on the Urban area with various types of programmes, dramas and news.
+Natseven TV Sdn Bhd, operating as NTV7 is a Malaysian free-to-air television channel owned by Media Prima Berhad.
+The third private commercial TV station in Malaysia at the time of its launch, the network focused on the urban area with various types of programmes, dramas and news.
 As of October 2021, NTV7 is now become the second most-watched television station in Malaysia with about 15% of its viewing share, together with TV9, despite the declining viewership of 2 free-to-air television channels.